decentralized-identity/universal-resolver/README.md

 # Universal Resolver

 The Universal Resolver resolves Decentralized Identifiers (DIDs) across many different DID methods, based on the [W3C DID Core 1.0](https://www.w3.org/TR/did-core/) and [DID Resolution](https://w3c-ccg.github.io/did-resolution/) specifications.
+It is a work item of the [DIF Identifiers&Discovery Working Group](https://github.com/decentralized-identity/identifiers-discovery/).

 See this [blog post](https://medium.com/decentralized-identity/a-universal-resolver-for-self-sovereign-identifiers-48e6b4a5cc3c) and this [webinar](https://ssimeetup.org/did-resolution-given-did-how-do-retrieve-document-markus-sabadello-webinar-13/) for an introduction.

-See https://resolver.identity.foundation/ for a stable version or https://dev.uniresolver.io/ for a test instance of a Universal Resolver.
+See https://dev.uniresolver.io/ for a DIF-hosted instance of the Universal Resolver that can be used for testing purposes.
 See [Docker Hub](https://hub.docker.com/u/universalresolver) for images.

 ## Quick Start